-The thin client supports a limited set of 1C integrated language functions and operates a limited set of types of an integrated language, which is only needed to display and modify data in memory.
-All database manipulations and object data, as well as query processing, are performed on the server side.
+The thin client supports a limited set of 1C integrated language functions and operates a limited set of types of integrated language, which is only needed to display and modify data in memory.
+All database manipulations and object data, as well as query processing, are performed on the server-side.
 The thin client receives the data ready for rendering.

 The rich client supports almost any functionality provided by the 1C integrated language; it uses the server only to read or write data from/into the base.
 Limitations: demands significant hardware resources and may "communicate" with the 1C server cluster via LAN only.
 Considered obsolete, supported for backward compatibility.

 Web server: IIS or Apache.
 A set of extensions for web servers is installed by 1C.